-The Ardèche River is one of the top rivers to kayak on in all of Europe!
-This river in the southeast of France is an outdoor adventurer’s paradise!
-Flowing through the Auvergne-Rhône-Alpes, this river is not only surrounded by beautiful mountains, forest, gorges and limestone arches, but is quite a historical gem as well.
+The Ardèche River is one of the best rivers to go whitewater kayaking on in all of Europe!
+This stunning river in the southeast of France is an outdoor adventurer’s paradise!
+Flowing through the Auvergne region, this river is surrounded by beautiful cliffs, forests, gorges and a unique limestone arch, the Pont d’Arc.

 The best part?
-This river is suitable for the whole family!
-There are half-day- multiple day options, and children as young as 7 can join as well!
+These class I-II level rapids are suitable for the whole family!
+There are half-day- multiple day options at 8km, 12km, 24km, 32km (the latter with the option of camping in the middle), and children as young as 7 can join as well!

 Soča River, in Bled, Slovenia

-This Eastern-european country, with just over 2 million people, may not be on your radar- yet!
-But even the most fair-weather nature lovers should add this beautiful Slavic country to the their must-visit bucket list!
+This Eastern-European country, with just over 2 million people, may not be on your radar- yet!
+But even the most fair-weather nature lovers should add this beautiful Slavic country to their must-visit bucket list!

 Amazingly, over 50% of Slovenian land is covered in forest, paired with aquamarine rivers swerving in between canyons and multiple Alpine mountain ranges.
 This country is an absolutely ideal playground for outdoor adventurers.

 Knowing all this, you can imagine how beautiful the Slovenian rivers must be- in particular, the Soča River!
 Taking a kayaking excursion on the Soča river, you will paddle from Bled to Radovljica, through class II rapids!
 Soča also has class III and IV rapids which are ideal for rafting – so be sure to check out our rafting activities in Soča as well.